Startappz/prayer_times/README.md

 # PrayerTimes

-Flexiable and configurable calculation for Muslim prayers times.
+Flexible and configurable calculation for Muslim prayers times.

 ## Installation